Agoric/documentation/main/glossary/README.md

 [purses](#purse) and [payments](#payment).
 They represent things like currency, stock, and the abstract right to participate in a particular exchange.

-An amount is comprised of a [brand](#brand) with an [extent](#extent).
-For example, "4 quatloos" is an amount with an extent value of "4" and a brand value of the imaginary currency "quatloos".
+An amount is comprised of a [brand](#brand) with an [value](#value).
+For example, "4 quatloos" is an amount with a value of "4" and a brand of the imaginary currency "quatloos".

 See the [ERTP Guide's Amounts section](https://agoric.com/documentation/ertp/guide/amounts.html) and the [ERTP API's AmountMath section](https://agoric.com/documentation/ertp/api/amount-math.html)